databio/episb-hub/README.md

 # Epigenome switchboard hub

-A simple Flask web application to interact with the [episb-rest-server](https://github.com/databio/episb/tree/master/episb-rest-server)
+The hub code itself it hosted in this repository.
+It is a simple Flask web application to interact with the data provider.

 ## Search